Frozen Shoulder – Adhesive Capsulitis

 I recommend a“hydro-dilation” to reduce pain quickly and improve the range of movement in your shoulder.
 It’s also called a “hydro-distension” or a “high volume” shoulder injection.

-This injection is carried out with ultrasound guidance.
-The injection contains local anaesthetic, anti-inflammatory corticosteroid, and saline.
+This injection is carried out with ultrasound guidance and contains local anaesthetic, anti-inflammatory corticosteroid, and saline.
 It gently stretches the lining of the shoulder, helping to free up any restrictions.
-The local anaesthetic means the process is very comfortable, and the steroid helps to combat inflammation and pain.
+The local anaesthetic provides pain relief and means the process is very comfortable, and the steroid injection helps to combat inflammation and pain.

 Frozen shoulder surgery (arthroscopic capsular release)